 Pro Plus Caffeine Tablets are a licensed medicine.

 The active ingredient is caffeine (50mg per tablet).
 The other ingredients are sorbitol and magnesium stearate.
-Pro Plus Caffeine Tablets are sugar free and fat free.
+Pro Plus Caffeine Tablets are sugar free.

 If you're having a busy day and starting to feel tired, a kick of caffeine can help you feel more awake to keep pushing on.
 Two Pro Plus Caffeine Tablets contains the same amount of caffeine as 100ml of brewed coffee.